kisakova/documentation/completeReference/gettingStarted/intro_log_in_and_edit_profile.rst

 Click the link to start the download.
 The file will be saved subject to your browser settings.

-To learn more about the add-in, please refer to the :ref:`Integration with Outlook guide <user-guide-synch-outlook>`.
+To learn more about the add-in, please refer to the `Integration with Outlook guide <../System/Configuration/Integrations/ms-exchnage.html>`_.

 Get to the Edit Page of Your User Profile